dimagi/commcare-hq/corehq/apps/es/README.rst

 The least disruptive way to accomplish a multiplexing design is with an adapter layer that operates between the low-level third party Elasticsearch Python client library and high-level HQ components which need to read/write data in an Elasticsearch index.
-Conveniently, HQ already has the initial framework for this layer (the ``ElasticsearchInterface`` class), so the adapter layer is not a new concept.
-The reason the ``ElasticsearchInterface`` implementation cannot accommodate multiplexing is because it is not widely adopted for low-level Elasticsearch operations (e.g. index creation and configuration), and it does not sufficiently decouple low-level Elasticsearch document manipulation logic from the high-level HQ code that uses it.
+HQ already has the initial framework for this layer (the ``ElasticsearchInterface`` class), so the adapter layer is not a new concept.
+The reason that the ``ElasticsearchInterface`` implementation cannot be modified in-place to accommodate multiplexing is because it is the wrong level of abstraction.
+The ``ElasticsearchInterface`` abstraction layer was designed as an Elasticsearch **version** abstraction.
+It provides a common set of functions and methods so that the high-level HQ "consumer" that uses it can interact with Elasticsearch documents without knowing which Elasticsearch *version* is on the backend.
+It is below "index-level" logic, and does not implement index-specific functionality needed in order for some indexes to be handled differently than others (e.g. some indexes are indexed individually while others are multiplexed).
+The document adapter implementation is a **document** abstraction layer.
+It provides a common set of functions and methods to allow high-level HQ code to perform Elasticsearch operations at the document level, allowing unique adapters to handle their document operations differently from index to index.

 With a multiplexing adapter layer, reindexing an Elasticsearch index can be as few as four concise steps, none of which are time-critical in respect to each